fr43nk/vscode-lint-for-cpp/client/README.md

-If PC-lint has been installed, be certain to use the `Flexelint` configuration sections, specifying the full path and filename of PC-lint as the `c-cpp-flylint.flexelint.executable` configuration option.
+If PC-lint has been installed, be certain to use the `Flexelint` configuration sections, specifying the full path and filename of PC-lint as the `lint-for-cpp.flexelint.executable` configuration option.

 </details>